-A distribution from North Wales Training Limited (NWT) to the Grŵp of £524k (2022: £660k) was made during the year, representing the profits made by NWT in 2021/22.
-NWT's EBITDA profit for 2022/23 amounted to £515k (2021/22 £608k).
+A distribution from North Wales Training Limited (NWT) to the Grŵp of £413k (2023: £524k) was made during the year, representing the profits made by NWT in 2022/23.
+NWT's EBITDA profit for 2023/24 amounted to £404k (2022/23 £515k).

 As in previous years the Grŵp's results are significantly affected by the volatility arising from the accounting requirements for post-employment benefits set out in FRS 102.
-The surplus for the year includes non-cash costs of £1.31m (2022 - £6.45m) arising as a result of accounting for the LGPS in accordance with FRS102.
-However, of greater significance has been the change in recommended treatment of the LGPS pension asset on the balance sheet position.
-If this had been treated on a similar basis to the prior year the pension asset would have increased from £20.4m in 2021/22 to £40.9m in 2022/23.
-In common with the rest of the sector the Grŵp has followed the recommended treatment of recognising a ceiling on the asset and its value on the balance sheet has therefore reduced to just £1.6m.
+The surplus for the year includes non-cash net cost of £148k (2023 - net cost of £1.31m) arising as a result of accounting for the LGPS in accordance with FRS102.
+Within the Balance Sheet, in common with the rest of the sector, the Grŵp has followed the recommended treatment of recognising a ceiling on the pension asset and its value on the balance sheet has therefore reduced to a net liability of £157k this year (2023 - £1.6m).
 This reduction in value is recognised through the Statement of Changes in Reserves (SOCR).

-The reduction in the cash and bank deposits balances by c£7m during the year is predominantly capital cashflow timing related.
-There was approximately £7.8m outstanding in capital contributions from Welsh Government at the year-end.
-This is also a cause of the reduction in the Net current asset ratio compared to the prior year.
+The reduction in the cash and bank deposits balances by circa £7m during the year is predominantly capital expenditure related.
+There was approximately £4.7m outstanding in capital contributions from Welsh Government at the year-end.
 Cash holdings are important as the Grŵp must contribute towards the cost of capital projects undertaken together with the Welsh Government.
 Without surpluses to generate cash the Grŵp would be unable to invest in its estate.